You know what sucks about being an adult?

 They’re the perfect addition to smoothies to help balance the macronutrients due to the low fat and protein content of fruit and veggies.

-My favorite way to get my smoothies nice and cold is to use frozen fruit.
+An awesome way to make your smoothie nice and cold is to use frozen fruit.

-If you are freezing bananas, make sure to take off the peel (it’s literally impossible to take off when frozen) and cut into thin slices (a huge frozen banana is hard for any blender to break down).
+Pro tip: If you ever happen to freeze bananas, make sure to take off the peel (it’s literally impossible to take off when frozen) and cut into thin slices (a huge frozen banana is hard for any blender to break down).